 Longevity & Reliability

 Related to Performance, longevity & reliability can be thrown out the door with bikes often being assembled by employees who stock shelves one day, manage registers another, and are handed an Allen wrench the next to assemble bikes.
-Additionally, more often than not after making a purchase, owners are left without any support for tune-ups, adjustments, and warranty claims.
+Additionally, more often than not, after making a purchase, owners are left without any support for tune-ups, adjustments, and warranty claims.

-Looking at an independent bike shop that specializes in working on bicycles day-in and day-out.
+Looking at an independent bike shop that specialize in working on bicycles day-in and day-out.
 You’ll find trained mechanics who focus specifically on building, adjusting, and repairing bikes.
 Independent bike shops realize that even the highest quality bikes will need re-adjustments to maintain optimal performance so they offer free adjustment services throughout a period of time after purchasing a bike.
-Additionally, they offer warranty programs that support bikes & accessories years after being purchased.
+Additionally, they offer warranty programs that support bikes & accessories for years after being purchased.

 We understand that large retailers are able to offer products at low costs, but they’re able to do so by skipping out on important aspects.
 These include the quality of the products, how they’re assembled, and how they lack support for the future repairs and adjustments.

 Comparably, independent bike stores play a valuable role for any level of rider by offering quality products and services that big-box stores can’t match.
 These include higher quality materials and products, professionally trained mechanics and team members, and support to keep your investments running long into the future.
 At the very least, if you do decide to purchase a bike from a large retailer, please consider bringing it to a bike shop near you to have a safety inspection performed.
-We perform these inspections for free at any of our 6 convenient locations around the Greater Cincinnati area.
+We perform these inspections for free at any of our 6 locations around the Greater Cincinnati area.